MoritzWillig/pysnic/README.md

 ### Performance
 This repository contains a *python only* implementation.
-Due to large numbers of single-pixel image accesses the python internal bounds-checking, is likely to slow down the runtime compared to an C/C++ implementation.
+Due to large numbers of single-pixel image accesses the python internal bounds-checking is likely to slow down the runtime compared to a C/C++ implementation.

 Since the algorithm performs large amounts of single pixel accesses, the runtime is greatly reduced by **converting numpy arrays to *'raw'* python arrays** before passing them to the `snic`-method.